slkennedy/user-research-guidelines/src/pages/affinity-diagram.md

 ## What is an affinity diagram?

 An affinity diagram is used to organize information into like groups/categories to identify common themes and patterns.
-The creation of a nity diagrams allows the team to quickly identify trends in the data to facilitate creating accurate business and user requirements.
+The creation of affinity diagrams allows the team to quickly identify trends in the data to facilitate creating accurate business and user requirements.

 ## How to create an affinity diagram: